Skip to main content

 Create dynamic spreadsheet widgets

-Updated over a week ago
+Updated over 2 weeks ago

-Plotting a rolling 7 days line chart
+Plot a rolling 7-day line chart

 If you’re adding new data to the top of your spreadsheet, you'd select the first columns or rows that currently contain that data, and will continue to contain that data as more data columns or rows are added.